What's the Code of Conduct?

 The latest Code of Conduct addresses Auto-Renew Agreements.
 Merchants can at any point provide notice to their processor that they do not wish to auto-renew their agreement.
 They are not required to do this during a certain window (such as 30 days prior to the term date).
-Auto-renew agreements have also been limited to a maximum of 6-month terms, meaning that even if you forget to notify you payment processor, the company cannot review your contract for another 3 year term.
+Auto-renew agreements have also been limited to a maximum of 6-month terms, meaning that even if you forget to notify your payment processor, the company cannot review your contract for another 3-year term.

 NEW: Reduction in Applicable Interchange Rates